mstksg/inCode/copy/entries/io-purity.md

 `Gen`, from the [QuickCheck][] library, which returns an instruction sequence that QuickCheck (a library for testing functions and objects) can use to generate arbitrary test samples.
-That is, if you want QuickCheck to generate ten random arrays for you, you provide it with some kind of sequence of instructions to generate ten random arrays.
+That is, if you want QuickCheck to generate ten random arrays of integers for you, you provide it with some kind of sequence of instructions to generate random arrays (a `Gen (Array Int)`).
 QuickCheck happily takes this instruction data structure, and uses it for its means.

 [QuickCheck]: http://hackage.haskell.org/package/QuickCheck